ggcarrots/django-carrots/source/django_models.rst

     >>> Poll.objects.get(pub_date__year=2014)
     <Poll: What's up?>

-    # The attempt to retrieve a nonexistent object will make Python to protest strongly.
-    # But we have already got used to this.
+    # The attempt to retrieve a nonexistent object will make Python protest, but we are already used to this.
     >>> Poll.objects.get(id=2)
     Traceback (most recent call last):
         ...